cosmos/sdk-tutorials/tutorial/cli.md

 # Nameservice Module CLI

-The CosmosSDK uses the [`cobra`](https://github.com/spf13/cobra) library for CLI interactions.
-This library makes it easy for each module to expose it's own commands.
-To get started defining the user's CLI interactions with your module create the following files:
+The Cosmos-SDK uses the [`cobra`](https://github.com/spf13/cobra) library for CLI interactions.
+This library makes it easy for each module to expose its own commands.
+To get started defining the user's CLI interactions with your module, create the following files:

  - `./x/nameservice/client/cli/query.go`
  - `./x/nameservice/client/cli/tx.go`